 “Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn’t really do it.
 They just saw something.
 It seemed obvious to them after a while.”

 Whatever their word for it, all of the researchers identified a key point in the idea generation process where you need to work with your ideas to allow them to fully form.
 This is where a team brainstorming meeting can come into play.
 Experiment with your ideas, make new connections, force relationships, question assumptions, and perform other techniques to see your information in a new way.

 The Power of the Subconscious

-Harvard researchers have found that distracting yourself from the idea generation process can help you disengage from a fixation on the ineffective solution.
-The longer you work on an idea the more entrenched you’ll become in a single way of thinking.
+Harvard researchers have found that distracting yourself from the idea-generation process can help you disengage from a fixation on an ineffective solution.
+The longer you work on an idea, the more entrenched you’ll become in a single way of thinking.
 That’s what creates 20 blogs on the same topic with no new or interesting insights.
-Step away from the problem, go for a run, sleep on it and you’ll give your subconscious a chance to form new connections and new ideas.
+Step away from the problem, go for a run, sleep on it, and you’ll give your subconscious a chance to form new connections and new ideas.

 Another thing all of these models have in common is the final stage of evaluation.
 Creating ideas is a difficult process.
 Once you are 95% of the way there, resist the urge to call it good enough.
 After you have your raw concepts for content ideas, evaluate them and how they fit into your overall content creation strategy.